 Majors, Minors, Concentrations, Certificates & Other Programs

 A major is a coherent program of focused study in a discipline, and requires at least 30 credits.
 Students who enter Georgian Court with a declared major will be assigned to a faculty advisor of that major for academic advisement.
 Students who enter Georgian Court without a declared major field will be advised by a designated faculty advisor.
 Students must declare a major by their fourth semester.
 With departmental approval, students who can so arrange their schedules may elect a second major.
 Please see the Graduation Requirements section of the catalog for information on how multiple majors are recognized at graduation on transcripts.
-Students seeking teacher certification must select a liberal arts major in addition to completing the School of Education’s requirements for teacher certification.
+Students seeking teacher certification must select a liberal arts major in addition to completing the Georgian Court University Department of Education’s requirements for teacher certification.

 The specific requirements for each major are listed under the respective disciplines.
 Several disciplines identify fields of concentration for study within the major field.
 While the greatest amount of time during the junior and senior years is devoted to studies in the major field, students may continue to enrich their liberal arts background with additional work in general education.
 In addition to course work, senior students must fulfill certain major requirements before graduation.

 Minor programs, which usually require 18 to 24 credits, provide the opportunity for degree-seeking students to develop a second or third area of interest.
 Students cannot minor in a program that is also their major.
 Georgian Court assumes no responsibility for guaranteeing that all students interested in developing additional areas of interest will be able to do so in four years.
 Students who elect a minor field of study must keep in close communication with the appropriate faculty advisor.
 Georgian Court University is not obligated to offer the courses necessary for the completion of minors.
-Certificate programs, which usually require 15 to 24 credits, provide the opportunity for degree or non-degree students to develop an area of interest by taking a related group of courses.
+GCU Certificate programs, which usually require 15 to 24 credits, provide the opportunity for degree or non-degree students to develop an area of interest by taking a related group of courses.
 Students enrolled in a certificate program must keep in close communication with the appropriate faculty advisor.
 In some cases, the same curriculum is available as either a minor or certificate.
 In those cases, degree students will earn the minor and non-degree students will earn the certificate.
 Georgian Court University is not obligated to offer the courses necessary for the completion of Georgian Court University certificates.

 Some programs provide students with the educational program required for a certification from an entity external to Georgian Court University.
 Teacher certification programs are a good example: the program offered by Georgian Court University has been approved by the State of New Jersey to meet the educational requirements for the teacher certification credential that is issued by the State of New Jersey Department of Education.